platosdice/platowww/about.md

 ---
 layout: page
 title: About
-subtitle: Why you'd want to go on a date with me
+subtitle: About Plato's Dice
 ---

 ## This is Plato's Dice.